Master of Science in Engineering

 Separations.
 Membrane separations, distillation, absorption, supercritical extraction.

 Other areas.
-Aerosol physics and chemistry, surface phenomena, crystal chemistry and physical properties, electrochemistry, electronic and optical materials, electrical impedance tomography.
+Aerosol science, surface phenomena, crystal chemistry and physical properties, electrochemistry, electronic and optical materials, electrical impedance tomography.

 Graduate Studies Committee